unstoppabledomains/docs/src/integrations/get-test-domain.md

 - `udtestdev-freedomainisawesome.crypto`
 - `udtestdev-test-wallet-integration.crypto`

-To prevent abuse, we ask that developers cover the cost of minting and transferring these domains to their wallets. **Unstoppable Domains does not make any money from issuing test domains.**
+To prevent abuse, we ask that developers cover the cost of minting and transferring these domains to their wallets. **Unstoppable Domains does not make any money from issuing test domains.** You can mint a test domain [here](https://unstoppabledomains.com)

 ## Requirements